 - Posted Speed 25-30 mph preferred, with 35 mph allowable.
 This is higher than Main Street speeds, but lower than Boulevard speeds, reflecting the desire to provide reasonably safe and comfortable speeds for all modes. - Design Speed 30-40 mph.
-The design speed should be slightly higher than the posted speed, but not so high as to encourage speeding. - Number of Through Lanes 1 in each direction (2 total), 1 in each direction plus an intermittently landscaped or (on short blocks) back-to-back turning lane (3 total), 2 in each direction (4 total), or 2 in each direction plus an intermittently landscaped turning lane (5 total).
-The diagram on the preceding page shows the general configuration of the 3-lane cross-section with the intermittent landscaped islands.
-The 5-lane cross-section is similar and this configuration is generally prefer-

-- able to using a continuous median on Avenues.
-In special circumstances, may have 1 lane in each direction with a median. - Lane Width Should typically provide 10' lanes, in addition to the gutter, where curb and gutter is present.
-11' lanes are acceptable.
+The design speed should be slightly higher than the posted speed, but not so high as to encourage speeding. - Number of Through Lanes 1 in each direction (2 total), 1 in each direction plus an intermittently landscaped or (on short blocks) back-to-back turning lane (3 total), or 2 in each direction (4 total).
+In special circumstances, may have 1 lane in each direction with a median. - Lane Width Should ideally provide 11' lanes, in addition to the gutter, where curb and gutter is present.
+In

+- constrained conditions, 10' lanes are acceptable.
+Constrained sections should ideally be limited in length.
 Twelve foot outside lanes should be provided where there is vertical curb, but no bike lane or on-street parking (to allow adequate clearance from curb for vehicles).
-Fourteen foot outside lanes are appropriate where there is on-street parking but no bike lane.
+Fourteen foot outside lanes are appropriate where there is on-street parking, but no bike lane.
 In the case of a median-divided Avenue with only 1 lane in each direction, lanes should be 14' wide. - Bicycle Accommodations Bicycle lanes are desirable on Avenues, to allow cyclists space to operate in a higher speed (though still urban) environment.
-They are especially important when needed to complete or continue

-- a bicycle network or when there are few other options for network continuity.
+They are especially important when needed to complete or continue a bicycle network or when there are few other options for network continuity.
 Bicycle lanes should be a minimum of 4' wide and striped, in the absence of on-street parking.

-Where on-street parking exists, the bicycle lane should be 6' wide and striped, to allow additional clear space between cyclists and opening car doors.
+- Where on-street parking exists, the bicycle lane should be 6' wide and striped, to allow additional clear space between cyclists and opening car doors.
 Wide outside lanes may also be considered under constrained conditions. - Sidewalks Pedestrian activity is expected and encouraged along Avenues.
 Therefore, minimum 6' wide unobstructed sidewalks should be provided on an Avenue.
 In areas that are currently or are planned to be pedestrian-oriented retail or mixeduse development (which should face onto the sidewalk), minimum 8' wide unobstructed sidewalks should be provided.
 In this case, a sidewalk amenity zone would typically be provided, as well.